What is the best cheap food to buy when broke?

 Cheap Food to buy when broke – CARBOHYDRATES & GRAINS

-Oats are filling and incredibly cheap, Hot oats/porridge for breakfast is probably one of the cheapest you can have.
+Oats are filling and incredibly cheap, Hot oats/porridge for breakfast is probably one of the cheapest breakfasts you can have.
 It’s my go to breakfast before a long hike.

 You can add them to meals to increase the protein levels, they soak up excess juices and disappear within 15 minutes of cooking so no one knows they’re there.
 I always add them to spaghetti sauces, chili and casseroles.

-Brown rice takes about 25 minutes to cook versus 12 minutes for white rice but for me it’s worth the extra cooking for its nutty flavor and nutrients.
+Brown rice takes about 25 minutes to cook versus 12 minutes for white rice but for me it’s worth the extra cooking time for its nutty flavor and nutrients.
 I use brown rice instead of white regardless of the recipe.

 At 10 minutes for white pasta and 12-14 minutes for wholewheat it’s very fast cooking.